Instructions for installing Ghost on an Orange Pi 5

 4. Set up NGINX?
 No, we'll do this manually.

 5. Set up SSL?
-No
+No, because Cloudflare does that for us.

 6. Set up systemd?
 Yes